-Sea Spirit’s Home
+Sea Spirit’s Home in Santa Cruz

 The Monterey Bay National Marine Sanctuary stretches from the Marin Headlands north of San Francisco down to Cambria, and at 6,000 sq. mi, it is one of the largest marine sanctuaries in the country.
 The ocean protected within this sanctuary includes coastal kelp forests, rocky reefs, and deep canyons.
 It provides shelter and abundant food to a wide range of animals, from the microscopic up to the largest animal that has ever lived.
 This abundant variety of marine life includes 36 species of marine mammals, more than 180 species of seabirds and shorebirds, at least 525 species of fish and an abundance of invertebrates and algae.